modmail-dev/Modmail/README.md

 Where can I find the Modmail bot invite link?

 Unfortunately, due to how this bot functions, it cannot be invited.
-This is to ensure the individuality to your server and grant you full control over your bot and data.
-Nonetheless, you can easily obtain a free copy of Modmail for your server by following one of the methods listed below (roughly takes 15 minutes of your time)...
+The lack of an invite link is to ensure an individuality to your server and grant you full control over your bot and data.
+Nonetheless, you can quickly obtain a free copy of Modmail for your server by following one of the methods listed below (roughly takes 15 minutes of your time).

 ### Heroku

-This bot can be hosted on Heroku.
+You can host this bot on Heroku.

 Installation via Heroku is possible with your web browser alone.
 The [**installation guide**](https://github.com/kyb3r/modmail/wiki/Installation) (which includes a video tutorial!) will guide you through the entire installation process.
 If you run into any problems, join our [Modmail Discord Server](https://discord.gg/etJNHCQ) for help and support.